6 Introducing Network Data Structures

-One of the first steps to wrangling network data is to understand how it is strcutured.
-This section will walk you through the basic ways that network data is structured and demonstrate how to bring them into the R envrionment.
-Then, we will work on converting these data objects into network objects in R using the igraph package.
+One of the first steps to wrangling network data is to understand how it is structured.
+This section will walk you through the what network data look like and how it is stored.
+Then, demonstrate how to bring them into the R environment.
+Finally, we will work on converting these data objects into network objects in R using the igraph package.

 LEARNING ELEMENTS - Data Perspectives

-Consider that social network data can be sensitive!
+• Consider that social network data can be sensitive!
 It is ethical to de-identify people in the networks.
-We deal with fictional characters or public figures with pseudonames in these exercises.
+We deal with fictional characters or public figures with pseudonyms in these exercises.

 Your data may be stored as an edgelist.
 An edgelist is what it says, a list of edges or relationships that exist between the nodes in your network.
 Since these are edges between nodes, the data are stored in a dyadic format (pairs).

-This code chunk shows how to read in a .csv that is formatted as an edgelist.
+This code chunk shows how to read data from a .csv file that is formatted as an edgelist.
 Note, the header = TRUE option tells R that the first row are headers (column names).
+We are creating an object called ‘my_edge’ and filling it with the information brought in by the load_data() function.
+In this case, it is an edgelist.
 Using the head() command, we see the first lines of these network data.

-library(ADAPTSNA) # So we can get the datamy_edge <-load_data("Hogwarts Crushes Edgelist.csv", header =TRUE)head(my_edge)
+library(ADAPTSNA) # So we can get the data

 Crusher Crush